IGLU-Agency/stripe-flutter/README.md

 **Stripe API**: If you want to use low-level APIs, use our [Stripe Dart](https://github.com/LucaIaconelli/stripe-dart).

 **Native UI**: We provide native screens and elements to collect payment and shipping details.
-For example, PaymentCardTextField is a UIView that collects and validates card details:
+For example, PaymentCardTextField is a Widget that collects and validates card details.

 ## Contributing